Carpal Tunnel Syndrome

 At the Law Offices of Jeffery S. Glassman, LLC, our experienced legal team understands that many workers who are experiencing symptoms of carpal tunnel syndrome choose to ignore the pain and work through it hoping it will go away on its own.
 This is generally not the case, and you should seek medical attention as soon as possible.
 If your doctor diagnoses you with occupational carpal tunnel syndrome, you should report it to your employer immediately.

-One of the most difficult aspects of workers’ compensation claims involving repetitive stress disorders, including carpal tunnel syndrome, is proving your injury was work related.
+One of the most difficult aspects of workers’ compensation claims involving repetitive stress disorders, including carpal tunnel syndrome, is proving your injury was work-related.
 The longer you decided to live with your condition and not report it, the harder it may be to prove your case.

 You should also contact an experienced workers’ compensation attorney in Massachusetts as soon as possible.
 Your attorney will able to help you document your claim before submitting it to your employer’s workers’ compensation insurance company.
-This will maximize your chances for obtaining full and appropriate workers’ compensations benefits award.
+This will maximize your chances of obtaining full and appropriate workers’ compensations benefits award.
 It may also be necessary to see additional medical specialists who are more familiar with carpal tunnel syndrome than primary care physicians.
 Your attorney may be able to assist you with this process as well.

 If you are injured on the job in Massachusetts, call the Law Offices of Jeffrey S. Glassman for a free and confidential consultation to discuss your workers' compensation claim: 1-(617) 367-2900.Work Injury - 1-(617) 367-2900 - Free Consultation